attorney755/Tangamakuru/README.md

 - Rwanda National Police for the inspiration
 - Flask community for the excellent framework
 - Bootstrap for the responsive design components

+---

+**Need help?** Create an issue on GitHub or contact the author.